MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-invite-external-accountant.md

 ---
 title: Add your external accountant to your Financials | Microsoft Docs
-description: Learn how you can invite your external accountant to your Dynamics 365 for Financials.
+description: Learn how you can invite your external accountant to your Dynamics 365 Business edition .
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: article